bendqh1/bash/0_ubuntu_apache_mysql_php_https.md

 Create a Debian-Apache-MySQL-PHP-HTTPS version-agnostic environment-bootstrapper to host at least one web application.

-## File 1 -- Background variables and functions for future comfortability
+## Background variables and functions for future comfortability

 This file is comprised of two parts.